ashishamith/VeriPol.AI/README.md

 - Disease/treatment type
 - Insurance exclusions and limits

-VeriPol AI transforms this process using:
+VeriPol.AI transforms this process using:

 - **Natural Language Processing (NLP)** to understand documents
 - **Embeddings & Vector Search** to match policies and bills semantically